dreger/kqdreger.com/colophon.md

 This is the humble tech- and design centric weblog of Kyle Dreger.
 You can find his [tweets](http://twitter.com/dreger), [code](http://github.com/dreger) and [links](http://pinboard.in/u:dreger) elsewhere on the web.
 He's also designed several [Tumblr themes](http://tumblr.com/themes/by/dregers) as well.

-No built-in comments here, but feel free to email <hi@kyledreger.com> and he'll get back to you within a day or two.
-Cool nerds can also open up an issue at [dreger/feedback](https://github.com/dreger/feedback/issues/new) on GitHub.

-### Est. 2010

 This blog was born in the fall of 2010, when Kyle began attending the [University of Mount Union](http://mountunion.edu).
 He loves clean, honest design, Apple things, writing out ideas and playing soccer.
 He also has the most beautiful girlfriend in the world.

+If you had to describe Kyle in one sentence, it might look like this: a passionate individual who lives to help people.
+Hopefully you found something here to enjoy, thanks for reading.

 ### Setup